What Is Satanism? A Complete Guide to Types, Beliefs & History

 Éliphas Lévi's Baphomet

 Anton Szandor LaVey founds the Church of Satan in San Francisco on Walpurgisnacht, declaring Year One of the Satanic Era.
-He shaves his head and establishes the first organized modern Satanic religion, presenting Satan as a symbol rather than deity.
+He presents Satan as a symbol of individualism rather than a deity — establishing the first organized modern Satanic religion.

 The Satanic Bible Published

 LaVey publishes The Satanic Bible, codifying his philosophy of rational self-interest, individualism, and rejection of conventional morality.
-It becomes the foundational text of modern atheistic Satanism.
+It becomes the foundational text of modern atheistic Satanism and remains the most widely read Satanic text.

 Temple of Set Founded

 Michael Aquino, a U.S. Army intelligence officer and former Church of Satan priest, leaves over disagreements about commercialization.
-He performs a ritual invoking Satan, who appears as the Egyptian god Set, and founds the Temple of Set with a theistic orientation.
+He founds the Temple of Set with a theistic orientation, centered on the Egyptian god Set.

 The Satanic Panic

-A moral panic sweeps the United States and other countries, with widespread false accusations of Satanic ritual abuse in daycares and communities.
-The McMartin preschool trial (1983–1990)—the longest and most expensive U.S. criminal trial—ends with no convictions.
+A moral panic sweeps the United States with widespread false accusations of Satanic ritual abuse.
+The McMartin preschool trial (1983–1990) — the longest and most expensive U.S. criminal trial — ends with no convictions.
 Suggestive interviewing techniques were shown to have implanted false memories in children.
-The panic damages countless lives before being thoroughly debunked.
+The panic has been thoroughly debunked.

 The Satanic Temple Founded